millerdq/OBS-Scene-Banner/README.md

 ===============================

 ## Purpose
 OBS-Scene-Banner is a browser dock that prominently displays the Preview and Program scene names.
-Until such a much-requested feature is incorporated into the base code, consider using this work-around.
-Moreover, the dock also offers some useful buttons and/or a menubar that supplement the user interface.
+Until such a much-requested feature is incorporated into the OBS base code, consider using this work-around.
+What's more, the dock also offers some useful buttons and/or a menubar that supplement the user interface.

 ## Requirements
 ------------